 - Letting them know your door is open, but not for long.

 Each stage has its challenges and requires different strategies for it to be successful.
-This article will outline what you need to know to help light the path back to your ex.
+This article will outline what you need to know to help light a path back to your ex.

 This stage is all about creating openings with your ex you can build on.
 But how do you begin?
 After a breakup, you usually break contact for a while.
 And you might have even followed the no contact rule.
 But after silence must come noise.
 So here we are.